Skip to article frontmatterSkip to article content

 A 1.3B parameter model with RLHF beats a 175B parameter model without it.

-Post-training isn't optional—it's what makes models actually useful.
+Post-training isn't optional.
+It's what makes models actually useful.

 ======================================================================